nguyenphuminh/rottenjs/DOCUMENTATION.md

 	obj.input(value_to_compare, callback, other);
 	//If the input is the 'value_to_compare', executes callback(), or else, executes other().

-To compare the input with multiple values, you can insert an array like this:
+To compare the input with multiple values which all executes one callback, you can insert an array like this:

 	obj.input([value1,value2,value3], callback, other);
 	//If the input is 'value1','value2' or 'value3', executes callback(), or else, executes other().

+To compare the input with multiple values, each having different callbacks, do this:

+	obj.inputs([
+		{
+			value:value1,
+			callback:callback1,
+		},
+		{
+			value:value2,
+			callback:callback2,
+		},
+		{
+			value:[value3_1,value3_2,value3_3].
+			callback:callback3,
+		}
+	],original);

+It will compare user's input with different values, then executes its callback.
+The "original" function will be execute if the input doesn't match any values listed.

 If you want to set the value of the input tag, you can type in: